siliconlabs-southemea/WiFiDocumentation/SiWG917/Guides/Configuration/README.md

 sort: 1
 ---

-# Low power states (aka EM2-4)
+# GPIO configuration (MUX)

 ## Description ##

-This document explain SiWG917 architecture and procedure to achieve low power states.
+This document explain SiWG917 architecture regarding its peripherals connection to the GPIOs.

 ## Documentation ##

 Official documentation can be found at our [Developer Documentation](https://docs.silabs.com/wiseconnect/3.1.0/wiseconnect-developing-with-wiseconnect-sdk/) page.
+The SW reference manual can be found at our [github](https://github.com/SiliconLabs/wiseconnect/blob/master/docs/software-reference/manuals/siwx91x-software-reference-manual.md]

 ## Disclaimer ##